airlock/iam-helm-charts/charts/README.md

 ## Disclaimer

 The charts are not yet production-ready.

-Instead, they serve to demonstrate how one can configure Airlock Microgateway 4.0 to protect Airlock IAM.
+They serve to demonstrate how one can configure Airlock Microgateway to protect Airlock IAM.